groveco/django-segments/readme.rst

-django-segments allows you slice and dice your user models into SEGMENTS using arbitrary SQL queries, statis lists of IDs, or even by specifying a model type and a method on that model's .objects manager (e.g.
+## Description

-ORM code).
+The django-segments module allows you slice and dice your user models into SEGMENTS using arbitrary SQL queries.

-Assumes your Django user model has an integer primary key called 'id'.
+Assume your Django user model has an integer primary key called 'id'.

 What you do with those segments is up to you.
 Create a segment, and use the mixin with your user class::